 While the fibula is a significant bone, it is possible to extract much of the bone for surgical procedures where the bone is needed elsewhere in the body.
 When these grafting procedures are performed, people can function very normally, despite missing a large part of the fibula bone.

-There are several types of injury to the fibula bone.
+There are several types of fractures of fibula bone.
 For this discussion, I will divide them into more manageable topics:

 These are not the only types of injury that can occur to the fibula but account for the majority of cases of injury to the fibula bone.
 By far the most common are injuries that occur when the ankle joint is damaged.
 Typically, the ankle buckles or is twisted and the fibula is injured as part of the injury.

 As mentioned, fibula fractures can occur in association with injuries to the ligaments, other bones, tendons, and tendons around the knee and ankle.
-The most common symptoms related to the fibula fracture include:
+The most common symptoms of fibula fractures include:

 Diagnosis of a fibular fracture can typically be done with an x-ray image.
 Other imaging studies such as CT scan or MRI are typically not necessary.
 However, there are some situations where a fibular fracture may not show up on a regular x-ray.
 These conditions include injuries such as stress fractures.
-Your physician will examine the injury site, the ankle and knee joints for associated injuries which may impact the treatment of the fibular fracture.
+Your physician will examine the injury site, the ankle and knee joints for associated injuries which may impact the treatment of the fracture of fibula bone.
+Depending on the severity, ortho implants may be required for fracture stabilization.

 Fibula fractures typically occur as part of an ankle injury.
 Whenever a fibula fracture is found, the ankle joint should be examined for an injury that can be possible.